-But the thing homeowners certainly know is they need hot water.
+But one thing homeowners certainly know is they need hot water.
 Most families have a water heater – or in some cases a boiler is used to heat the water.
 Have you noticed which heating system your home utilizes to heat your water?
 Comfortech Service Experts is here to help explain the difference between the two water heating systems.

-Can’t decide which water heating system is best for you?
+Need help deciding which water heating system is best for you?
 Call Comfortech Service Experts in Jackson today and we’ll come out and provide you a free in-home estimate.